DxNext/2016-Oct-L2/Linux/Module3-ThingsToConsider/opening-ports-in-arm.md

 ## Quick commands
 To create a Network Security Group and rules you need the Azure CLI in Resource Manager mode (`azure config mode arm`).

-Create your Network Security Group, entering your own names and location appropriately:
+Create your Network Security Group, **entering your own names and location appropriately**:

 ```
 azure network nsg create --resource-group TestRG --name TestNSG --location westus